U.S. oil rig count falls for first week since March -Baker Hughes

-U.S. oil rigs fell one to 343 in the week to April 23, while gas rigs remained unchanged at 94, according to data on Friday from energy services firm Baker Hughes Co (BKR.N). , ,
+U.S. oil rigs fell one to 343 in the week to April 23, while gas rigs remained unchanged at 94, according to data on Friday from energy services firm Baker Hughes Co.

 The U.S. oil and gas rig count, an early indicator of future output, fell by one to 438 this week.
 Before this week, drillers added rigs for five weeks in a row.